Bedroom wall lighting ideas – illuminate your space with well-positioned task lighting

 Lighting is no longer just functional; it has become a home accessory and sometimes even a design object.
 There are so many design-led lights out there with the purpose of injecting personality to your interior design.
 Don’t just stop with a cool shade when you plan bedroom lighting.
 Think about the fittings too, like the cord and cable.
 Make a statement with a bright-colored fabric electrical cord to add some punch and hang them purposefully low for a designer feel.

-Wall-mounted swing-arm bedside lights are a neat way to provide direct and adjustable light for reading in bed.
+Wall-mounted swing-arm bedside lights are a neat way to provide direct and adjustable light for reading in bed, and make for great above the bed decor ideas.
 In a room deliberately conceived to not feel overly designed, interior designer Beata Heuman suggests choosing shades in different yet complementary colors.

 Negate the need for a bedside table by positioning wall lights above the bed.
 Opting for a lamp that can be wall-mounted allows you the freedom to move secondary furniture around more freely, such as bedside tables.
 It also means the space isn’t taken up, preventing you using the surface for cups, vases and books.